Jack Angel: Biography

 In the second season of the Transformers series (1985), Angel was the voice of Astrotrain, Smokescreen, Ramjet, and Omega Supreme, and he reprised the roles of Ramjet and Astrotrain in The Transformers: The Movie (1986).
 In the third and fourth seasons of The Transformers (1986-1987), Angel voiced Ultra Magnus (who had been played by Robert Stack in The Transformers: The Movie) and in the fourth season he voiced Cyclonus following the death of Roger C. Carmel.

 He also lent his voice to the character Dr. Zachary Darret in the 1984 CBS animated series Pole Position, and also voiced Wet Suit on Sunbow's G.I.
 Joe and several characters on Dino-Riders.

 In 1995, he was the voice of Nikki in the animated film Balto.
 He played the SWATbots on Sonic the Hedgehog, The Liquidator on Darkwing Duck, and Nick Fury on Spider-Man: The Animated series.

 In 2001, Angel was the voice of "Teddy" in the movie A.I.
 Artificial Intelligence.
-He provided voices for animated films such as A Bug's Life, Monsters, Inc., Ice Age: The Meltdown, Cars, Horton Hears a Who, The Prince of Egypt, The Iron Giant, and Aladdin.
+He provided voices for animated films such as A Bug's Life, Tarzan, Monsters, Inc., The Incredibles, Ice Age: The Meltdown, Cars, Horton Hears a Who!, Toy Story 3, The Prince of Egypt, The Iron Giant, and Aladdin.

 Angel has also ventured into video games, narrating the cult hit Killer7 as well as playing Wonkers the Watilla in Dreamfall: The Longest Journey, The Mayor in Ratchet & Clank, and Ammand the Corsair in the video game version of Pirates of the Caribbean: At World's End.

-In 2002, shortly after the death of Gene Moss, Jack Angel voiced Smokey the Bear in a few public service announcements and radio spots until 2012.
+In 2002, shortly after the death of Gene Moss, Angel voiced Smokey the Bear in a few public service announcements and radio spots until 2012.
 In 2007, he voiced an alien called Technorg on Ben 10.
 He also voiced Papa Smurf in the 2011 special, The Smurfs: A Christmas Carol and the 2013 special, The Smurfs: The Legend of Smurfy Hollow.

 Nickelodeon

-Angel did some voice work in Animated shows for Nickelodeon in the 2000s.
+Angel's voice work in animated shows for Nickelodeon in the 2000s included: